-- Create, edit, or remove dashboards that belong to the user. - Add an existing chart or create a new chart to add to a dashboard that belongs to the user.

-Additionally, the Dashboard role can perform the same tasks as the Read-Only role.
+- Create, edit, or remove dashboards that belong to the user. - Add an existing chart or create a new chart to add to a dashboard that belongs to the user. - Perform the same tasks as the Read-Only role.

 Limited Operator